Jayne Ludlow: International career

 Ludlow won her first senior Wales cap at the age of 17, against the Republic of Ireland in February 1996.

 In November 2010, she returned to the fold following the appointment of new coach Jarmo Matikainen.
 Ludlow then won her 50th cap, and scored her 18th goal, in captaining Wales to an 8–1 win over Bulgaria.

 When Ludlow retired from international football in October 2012, she was described by Matikainen as "the most successful player that Wales has ever had".

 Coaching career

 In August 2013, Ludlow accepted a position as manager and director of Reading, who had successfully bid for a place in the FA WSL 2.
 She stepped down from the role at the end of the 2014 FA WSL season, after being appointed manager of the Wales women's national football team on 2 October 2014.
+Ludlow was the technical director of Manchester City Girls' Academy from April 2021 to January 2024.

 Playing style

-Ludlow sought to mimic Pelé in terms of her playing style at first.
+At first, Ludlow sought to mimic Pelé's playing style.
 She went on to model her game upon players such as Roy Keane to become a more orthodox midfielder.

-Ludlow has also often been compared with fellow Gunner Freddie Ljungberg to her delight.
+Ludlow has also often been compared with fellow Gunner Freddie Ljungberg, to her delight.